-ANCHORAGE, Alaska (AP) — Rocker and gun rights advocate Ted Nugent pleaded guilty Tuesday to transporting a black bear he illegally killed in Alaska.
+ANCHORAGE, Alaska (AP) — Rocker and gun rights advocate Ted Nugent pleaded guilty Tuesday to transporting a black bear he illegally killed in Alaska, saying he was sorry for unwittingly violating the law.

-With his plea, Nugent followed through with a signed agreement he made with federal prosecutors earlier this month.
+With his plea, the singer and avid hunter followed through with a signed agreement he made with federal prosecutors earlier this month.

-Asked by Magistrate Judge Michael Thompson if the agreement was clear, Nugent responded: "It is with me, your honor."
+Asked by Thompson if the agreement was clear, Nugent responded: "It is with me, your honor."

 According to the document, Nugent illegally shot and killed the bear in May 2009 on Sukkwan Island in southeast Alaska after wounding another bear in a bow hunt.
-The bow incident counted toward a state seasonal limit of one bear.
+The bow incident counted toward a seasonal limit of one bear in that location.
+Nugent and his lawyer, Wayne Anthony Ross, said neither of them knew about that law.

-According to the agreement, the hunt was filmed for Nugent's Outdoor Channel television show "Spirit of the Wild."
+The hunt was filmed for Nugent's Outdoor Channel television show "Spirit of the Wild," according to the plea deal.

-The document says Nugent agreed to pay a $10,000 fine and serve two years of probation, including a special condition that he not hunt or fish in Alaska or on U.S. Forest Service properties for a year.
+Under the agreement, Nugent must pay a $10,000 fine and serve two years of probation, including a special condition that he not hunt or fish in Alaska or on U.S. Forest Service properties for a year.
+Nugent used a number of bear-baiting sites on Forest Service land during the Alaska hunt, the document said.

-Nugent also must create a public service announcement that will be broadcast on his show every second week for a year, the document states.
+He also must create a public service announcement that will be broadcast on his show every second week for a year after approval by a representative of the U.S. Attorney's Office.

 Nugent briefly drew the attention of the Secret Service last week after he rallied support for Republican presidential candidate Mitt Romney and said of the Obama administration: "We need to ride into that battlefield and chop their heads off in November."